i10x-ai/getopenpay-go/docs/TokenizedCreditCardExternal.md

 `func (o *TokenizedCreditCardExternal) UnsetCardIssuer()`

 UnsetCardIssuer ensures that no value is present for CardIssuer, not even an explicit nil
+### GetIsFullDetailsKnown

+`func (o *TokenizedCreditCardExternal) GetIsFullDetailsKnown() bool`

+GetIsFullDetailsKnown returns the IsFullDetailsKnown field if non-nil, zero value otherwise.

+### GetIsFullDetailsKnownOk

+`func (o *TokenizedCreditCardExternal) GetIsFullDetailsKnownOk() (*bool, bool)`

+GetIsFullDetailsKnownOk returns a tuple with the IsFullDetailsKnown field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetIsFullDetailsKnown

+`func (o *TokenizedCreditCardExternal) SetIsFullDetailsKnown(v bool)`

+SetIsFullDetailsKnown sets IsFullDetailsKnown field to given value.

+### GetCdeExternalId

+`func (o *TokenizedCreditCardExternal) GetCdeExternalId() string`

+GetCdeExternalId returns the CdeExternalId field if non-nil, zero value otherwise.

+### GetCdeExternalIdOk

+`func (o *TokenizedCreditCardExternal) GetCdeExternalIdOk() (*string, bool)`

+GetCdeExternalIdOk returns a tuple with the CdeExternalId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCdeExternalId

+`func (o *TokenizedCreditCardExternal) SetCdeExternalId(v string)`

+SetCdeExternalId sets CdeExternalId field to given value.

+### HasCdeExternalId

+`func (o *TokenizedCreditCardExternal) HasCdeExternalId() bool`

+HasCdeExternalId returns a boolean if a field has been set.

+### SetCdeExternalIdNil

+`func (o *TokenizedCreditCardExternal) SetCdeExternalIdNil(b bool)`

+ SetCdeExternalIdNil sets the value for CdeExternalId to be an explicit nil

+### UnsetCdeExternalId
+`func (o *TokenizedCreditCardExternal) UnsetCdeExternalId()`

+UnsetCdeExternalId ensures that no value is present for CdeExternalId, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)